-The CCQE $\nu{\mu}$ cross section has been measured on carbon by MiniBooNE [31] and is consistent with a larger cross section than expected which could correspond to an increased value of an effective axial mass $(M_A)$ over expectation; SciBooNE's analysis was presented at NuInt2011 [32] but not published and is consistent with MiniBooNE.
-In addition, a measurement by NOMAD [33] was done at higher neutrino energies which is not in agreement with MiniBooNE and SciBooNE.
-This is shown in Figure 37, along with the recent T2K ND280 Tracker analysis results.
-An indirect measurement of the cross section was done with the K2K near detectors, where a higher than expected value of the QE axial mass, $M_A$ , was also reported [35].
-There are also recent results from MINERvA [34].
+The CCQE ν{μ} cross section has been measured on carbon by MiniBooNE [9] and is consistent with a larger cross section than expected which could correspond to an increased value of an effective axial mass (M_A) over expectation; SciBooNE's analysis was presented at NuInt2011 [42] but not published and is consistent with MiniBooNE.
+In addition, a measurement by NOMAD [43] done at higher neutrino energies which is in agreement with MiniBooNE and SciBooNE.
+This is shown in Figure 45, along with the recent T2K ND280 Tracker analysis results.
+An indirect measurement of the cross section was done with the K2K near detectors, where a higher than expected value of the QE axial mass, M_A , was also reported [45].
+There are also recent results from MINERvA [44].

-FIG. 37.
+FIG. 45.
 The CCQE cross section as predicted by NEUT (pink dashed) vs. true neutrino energy.
 Also overlaid are results from MiniBooNE, NOMAD and T2K.

-MiniBooNE's selection was $CC0\pi$ , that is 1 muon and no pions in the final state, and was 77.0% pure and 26.6% efficient; the $1R{\mu}$ -like selection at SK is 91.7% pure and 93.2% efficient, based on observable final state.
+MiniBooNE's selection was $CC0\pi$, that is 1 muon and no pions in the final state, and was 77.0% pure and 26.6% efficient; the $1R{\mu}$ -like selection at SK is 91.7% pure and 93.2% efficient, based on observable final state.
 It is postulated that the MiniBooNE selection, but not the NO-MAD one, is sensitive to multinucleon processes, where a neutrino interacts on a correlated pair of nucleons and that this resulted in the higher cross section reported by MiniBooNE.
 However, the two experiments have very different flux, selection and background predictions and systematics.

-By measuring the $CC0\pi$ cross section at different vertex points in NuPRISM, we should be able to infer the different energy dependence and constrain multinucleon and $CC1\pi^+$ pionless $\Delta$ decay (PDD) processes.
-This can be seen in Figure 6, which shows the momentum of CCQE and MEC (Nieves' npnh) events for a particular angular range $(0.85 < \cos(\theta) < 0.90)$ generated according to the T2K flux, and for a 1 GeV NuPRISM flux.
-MiniBooNE and T2K have difficulty separating the MEC component of the CCQE cross section due to the shape of their neutrino energy spectra, but the NuPRISM detector would give us additional information to separate out that component and characterize it, as demonstrated in Figure 6.
+By measuring the CC0 π cross section at different vertex points in NuPRISM, we should be able to infer the different energy dependence and constrain multinucleon and CC1 π^+ pionless Δ decay (PDD) processes.
+This can be seen in Figure 7, which shows the momentum of CCQE and MEC (Nieves' npnh) events for a particular angular range (0.85 $\langle \cos(\theta) \rangle < 0.90$) generated according to the T2K flux, and for a 1 GeV NuPRISM flux.
+MiniBooNE and T2K have difficulty separating the MEC component of the CCQE cross section due to the shape of their neutrino energy spectra, but the NuPRISM detector would give us additional information to separate out that component and characterize it, as demonstrated in Figure 7.
 Even though NuPRISM is not a measurement on carbon, oxygen is of a similar density to carbon and so will be helpful in understanding the difference between the MiniBooNE and NOMAD results if it is indeed due to MEC.